 GROSS: So do you think that your stage persona draws both from, like, the angry and uninhibited side of you and the more inhibited, timid side of you?

 GROSS: If you're just joining us, I'm talking to Bruce Springsteen.
-And he has a new memoir that's quite terrific.
-And it's called "Born To Run."
 Let's take a short break here, then we'll be right back.
 This is FRESH AIR.

 GROSS: This is FRESH AIR.
-And if you're just joining us, I'm with Bruce Springsteen on the occasion of the publication of his new memoir "Born To Run."
+And if you're just joining us, I'm with Bruce Springsteen.
 And we're recording this interview in his home studio.
-So you also live near the church.
+So you also lived near the church.

 SPRINGSTEEN: Oh, yeah.